 The configuration of the REST API is specified using a hash-format file (extension: .hf).
 The hash-format syntax, shown in Listing 1, is based on Markdown.
-A hash-format document includes several key-value pairs introduced by an hashtag, where the token flagged with the hashtag defines the name of a field and the following text is a Markdown content acting as a value associated with that field.
+A hash-format document includes several key-value pairs introduced by a hashtag, where the token flagged with the hashtag defines the name of a field and the following text is a Markdown content acting as a value associated with that field.

-A RAMOSE configuration document includes two main conceptual sections, as shown in Listing 2.
-The first one contains general metadata and mandatory information about the REST API, and the other one includes a description of all the operations exposed by the REST API.
-As examples, the RAMOSE configuration documents we use in OpenCitations are available at https://github.com/opencitations/api.
+A RAMOSE configuration document includes two main sections, as shown in Listing 2.
+The first one contains general metadata and mandatory information about the REST API, and the other one includes a description of all the operations exposed by the REST